 Welcome to the Center for Neuroscience and Regenerative Medicine (CNRM).
-We are a joint federal military traumatic brain injury (TBI) research program between the Uniformed Services University of the Health Sciences (USU) and the National Institutes of Health (NIH).
+We’re a federal military traumatic brain injury (TBI) research program organized as a partnership between the Uniformed Services University (USU) and the National Institutes of Health (NIH).

-Our mission is to conduct great science that improves outcomes for Service Members with TBI.
-We perform a range of robust research, with an emphasis on interventional clinical trials, that studies military-related TBI and its comorbidities.
-Our goal is to build a substantial evidence base that will influence and enhance clinical practice in the diagnosis and treatment of TBI in Service Members.
+Our mission is to conduct cutting-edge science that improves the lives of service members with TBI.
+We perform a range of robust research—with an emphasis on clinical trials—that studies military-related TBI and its comorbidities.
+Our goal is to build a substantial evidence base that will enhance the Department of Defense’s (DoD) current guidelines for TBI diagnosis and treatment.

-We appreciate the seriousness of our work and are honored to have the opportunity to give back to the brave men and women who serve our country.
-We commit to a set of values that guide our decisions, actions, and relationships.
+We’re serious about our work and are honored to have the opportunity to give back to those who serve our country.
+We’re committed to a set of values that guide our decisions, actions, and relationships.

-- Solutions-focused: We focus on research that makes a difference in the lives of those with TBI
+- Solutions-focused: We focus on research that makes a difference in the lives of service members with TBI

-- Collaboration: We partner with other leading TBI research groups
+- Collaboration: We partner with other renowned TBI research groups

 - Transparency: We publish and disseminate all study findings, regardless of the outcome